 4) Any payments that result in an Insufficient Funds will incur a collection charge (see price list) and attempts will be made to collect said funds.

-1) Non-GRMC employees may attend any of the classes given by MCGHI TC.
+1) Non-AUMC employees may attend any of the classes given by TC.

-2) Enrollment will follow the same procedure as GRMC employees.
+2) Enrollment will follow the same procedure as AUMC employees.

-3) Non-GRMC will be required to pay a course enrollment fee.
+3) Non-AUMC will be required to pay a course enrollment fee.

 4) The TC Program Administrator will have the current course enrollment fee list.
 These are subject to change without notice.
 Course enrollment fees will be set by the Training Center Coordinator.